 Wmax=ηmaxQH=0.40×1000=400 JW_{max} = \eta_{max} Q_H = 0.40 \times 1000 = 400\ \mathrm{J}

-Now use the first law over a full cycle.
-Because the engine returns to its initial state, its net internal-energy change is zero.
-The absorbed heat must split into work output and rejected heat:
+Switch to the first law for the energy balance.
+Because the engine returns to its initial state, its net internal-energy change is zero, so

 QH=W+QCQ_H = W + Q_C